trickytank/docker-Bio-STR-exSTRa/README.md

 docker pull ricktankard/bio-str-exstra:latest
 ```

-Replace 'perl exSTRa_score.pl' (or 'exSTRa_score.pl' if run as an executable) with a docker run command.
+The Docker container provides 'exSTRa_score.pl' as an executable.

 For example, if using the example script:
 https://github.com/bahlolab/Bio-STR-exSTRa/blob/master/examples/run_strexpansion_score.sh